Andrew-Reid/d3-fuse/README.md

 ### fuse.nodes(*nodes*)

-If `nodes` is provided will set the nodes for the fuse layout.
+If `nodes` is provided will set the nodes for the fuse layout, returning the fuse layout.
 If `nodes` is not specified, returns the nodes of the layout.

 ### fuse.padding(*padding*)

-If `padding` is provided applies a padding value to all overlap calculations.
+If `padding` is provided applies a padding value to all overlap calculations and returns the fuse layout.
 The padding value is added to the combined distance of the radii of the two nodes.
 This distance is compared against the actual distance between two nodes' centers to determine overlap (negative values will allow circles to overlap by the specified padding value without merging, positive values will merge circles that do not touch).

 ### fuse.x(*x*)